Auteur: Popular music

-The references of auteur theory are occasionally applied to musicians, musical performers and music producers.
+The references of auteur theory are occasionally applied to musicians, musical performers, and music producers.
 From the 1960s, record producer Phil Spector is considered the first auteur among producers of popular music.
 Author Matthew Bannister named him the first "star" producer.
 Journalist Richard Williams wrote:

-Another early pop music auteur was Brian Wilson, mentored by Spector.
-In 1962, Wilson's band, the Beach Boys, signed to Capitol Records, and swiftly became a commercial success, whereby Wilson was an early recording artist who was also an entrepreneurial producer.
+Another early pop music auteur was Brian Wilson, influenced by Spector.
+In 1962, Wilson's band, the Beach Boys, signed to Capitol Records and swiftly became a commercial success, whereby Wilson became the first pop musician credited for writing, arranging, producing, and performing his own material.
 Before the "progressive pop" of the late 1960s, performers typically had little input on their own records.
 Wilson, however, employed the studio like an instrument, as well as a high level of studio control that other artists soon sought.

-According to The Atlantic's Jason Guriel, the Beach Boys' 1966 album Pet Sounds, produced by Wilson, anticipated later auteurs such as Kanye West, as well as "the rise of the producer" and "the modern pop-centric era, which privileges producer over artist and blurs the line between entertainment and art. ...
+According to The Atlantic's Jason Guriel, the Beach Boys' 1966 album Pet Sounds, produced by Wilson, anticipated later auteurs, as well as "the rise of the producer" and "the modern pop-centric era, which privileges producer over artist and blurs the line between entertainment and art. ...
 Anytime a band or musician disappears into a studio to contrive an album-length mystery, the ghost of Wilson is hovering near."